CHOSEN TO RULE (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 There are additional verses that emphasize the role predestination plays and that present the concept of a “chosen few.”

-(For the children being not yet born, neither having done any good or evil, that the purpose of God according to election might stand, not of works, but of him that calleth;) (Romans 9:11)
+(for the children not yet being born, nor having done any good or evil, that the purpose of God according to election might stand, not of works but of Him who calls), (Romans 9:11)

 There have been, in time past, excesses in the doctrine that discusses the role of predestination in the Kingdom of God.
 But to cast out this scriptural doctrine because of the excesses is to view some concepts of the Scripture as invalid.